Bhatura Recipe (Quick Bhature)

 • Roll the balls between your palms to make them even.

-• Keep the balls covered with the wet kitchen napkin.
+• Keep the balls covered with the damp kitchen napkin.

-• Take a ball and flatten them.
-Apply oil on both sides and with a rolling pin roll, the ball into oval or elongated shape.
+• Take a ball and flatten them slightly.
+Apply oil on both sides and with a rolling pin, roll the ball into oval or elongated shape making sure the edges are about 2 to 3 mm thick.

 • Make neither thick nor thin bhature.